zoxpx/pxdocs/content/reference/release-notes/portworx.md

 ### Key Features and Enhancements

-* Restart docker containers using shared volumes for DC/OS to enable automatic re-attach of the containers on PX upgrades
+* Restart docker containers using shared volumes for DC/OS to enable automatic re-attach of the containers on Portworx upgrades
 * Preserve Kubernetes agent node ids across agent restarts when Kubernetes agents are running statelessly in auto-scaling based environments